sdt/Log-Any-Plugin/README.md

-Log::Any::Plugin is intended as a companion to the Jonathan Swartz's excellent [Log::Any](http://search.cpan.org/~jswartz/Log-Any-0.13/lib/Log/Any.pm) module.
+Log::Any::Plugin is intended as a companion to Jonathan Swartz's excellent [Log::Any](http://search.cpan.org/~jswartz/Log-Any-0.13/lib/Log/Any.pm) module.

 It provides methods for augmenting arbitrary instances of [Log::Any::Adapters](http://search.cpan.org/~jswartz/Log-Any-Adapter-0.03/lib/Log/Any/Adapter.pm).